gtech-mulearn/Top-100-Coders/profile/adilkt@mulearn.md

 #### Career Plan:

 - In the short term, my goal is to enhance my skills by learning from industry leaders and becoming an expert in specific areas.
-- In the long term, I aim to launch startups .
+- In the long term, I aim to launch startups and provide for the community.

 #### Thoughts on Kerala's Tech Ecosystem: